Things to do in Gdansk.

 More information about Saint Dominic Market HERE

-The 2019 market has begun on November 29 and ended on December 22.
+The 2021 Christmas Market in Gdansk will begin on November 19 and will end on December 24.
 It offers several activities: you can buy handmade Christmas decorations, drink mulled wine or have a picture taken with Santa Claus.
 In many of the stalls you can buy handmade products, including leather bags or gloves, soap or fruit liqueurs.

 From 2016, Art Marked is part of Christmas Market.
 At the Art Market, you could buy paintings and design directly from local artists.
 The Christmas Market is not as big as Saint Dominic’s Fairs.
 It includes about 100 stalls.
 Thanks to that, the stalls are located in one place, Targ Węglowy, right near the main street of the Gdansk Old Town and Dluga street.
 During the Christmas Market in Gdansk you can take a free ride on the carousel or ice skate.
 In 2016, there were also Ferris wheel on the market.